EntropySynthetica/notable/notes/Kubernetes Lab Setup.md

 ## Add a second node to the cluster.

-Repeate the steps to install docker and download K3s on a second node.
+Repeat the steps to install docker and download K3s on a second node.

 We need to grab the cluster auth token from the first node.
 It can be found with the following command